hipe/tmx/common/doc/issues/030-boxxy.md

 mind you, but just overriding 2 methods on participating modules.)

-in practice, one of these provisions has served us well; and the other one was problematic (HISTORY)
+in practice, one of these provisions has served us well; and the other one proved to be problematic: the one that served us well (enough) has been the "enhancement" to the `constants` method of the participating module.

-in practice this approach worked well for enhancing the `constants` method of the participating module, but overriding `const_defined?` created far more problems than it solved. our solution to *that*, in turn, was to elminate this overriding of the `const_defined?` method. to accomodate this, affected clients had to refactor workaround.
+the provision that was problematic was that of overriding the `const_defined?` method with fuzziness. this created more problems than it solved, because of how essential this method is to have working "correctly", and how ugly it is to muck with alias method chains.

-, so boxxy before this version saw that method removed and all affected clients refactored workarounds.
+the solution to *that*, in turn, was to unwind the overriding of the `const_defined?` method. (there is a history entry in boxxy's test file commemorating this event.) a consequence of this rollback was that affected clients had to refactor a workaround, to the extent that they relied on the inferential behavior.

-we have returned anew to the desire to have a method like this, but ou
+but we have returned again to a desire for the "spirit" of a "inferential" `const_defined?` (because our one particular client that wanted it created a sore thumb of a bump to compensate for its absence).

-our answer to this now
+our answer to this, then, is that rather than the hidden magic of opt-in mokeypatching, we opt for a "composition" approach where we have smaller, dedicated classes that encompass this behavior as something like a "collection controller" (now "operator branch").

-so what seems more apt is to utilize "composition" (smaller, dedicated classes) rather than overriding essential platform methods to have "magic" behavior, an anti-pattern that for better or worse boxxy was founded on. per [#030.D.3], do not assume a static constantspace.
+reminder: per [#030.D.3], we do not assume a static constantspace.